Bune Information

 Physical descriptions from grimoires

-bune as three headed dragonWithin the dusty pages of ancient grimoires, Bune is often cloaked in the dark mystique of the underworld, portrayed with striking imagery that brings about a sense of awe and somber reverence.
+bune as three headed dragonWithin the dusty pages of ancient grimoires, Bune is cloaked in the dark mystique of the underworld, portrayed with striking imagery that brings about a sense of awe and somber reverence.

 The Lesser Key of Solomon, a seminal work of Goetic demonology dating back to the 16th century, provides one of the earliest and most detailed accounts of Her appearance.